alnaeini/RoboGym/README.md

 A Virtual Training Gym for Autonomous Vehicle using Deep Reinforcement Learning

-You can find Presentation silde [here](https://docs.google.com/presentation/d/1V8KX64MdBqVPu6P0uukhF9grdG7qMSG2hCiIBCJgtTI/edit#slide=id.g649c3cfac8_2_127).
+You can find presentation sildes [here](https://docs.google.com/presentation/d/1V8KX64MdBqVPu6P0uukhF9grdG7qMSG2hCiIBCJgtTI/edit#slide=id.g649c3cfac8_2_127).

 # Requirement

-The RoboGym package works on Linux, Mac and Windows, as well as most Cloud providers(AWS).
+The RoboGym package works on Linux, Mac and Windows.

 I recommend using a virtual environment and following instruction for training.